chygoz2/Gloopro-Technical-Tests/README.md

 ### Function Description

-Complete the saveThePrisoner function in the editor below.
+Complete the **_saveThePrisoner_** function in the file provided.
 It should return an integer representing the chair number of the prisoner to warn.

 saveThePrisoner has the following parameter(s):